Use to find companies where this pattern is active.

 Emergence

 Three observations co-occur: the most recent close is within 5% of the all-time high in the price record, ADX directional-movement asymmetry is elevated (smoothed +DI/-DI asymmetry, direction-agnostic), and the 60-week sum of volume-weighted percentage returns is net positive.
 The configuration records position relative to a historical extreme together with lopsided directional movement and recent volume-weighted return aggregation.
-The proximity-to-high and volume obs supply direction; ADX does not.
+The proximity-to-high and volume observation supply direction; ADX does not.

 Limits